raygervais/raygervais.dev/content/articles/2020/12/aws-sam-fedora/index.md

 title: Getting AWS SAM Running on Fedora 33
 draft: false
 date: 2020-12-11
-tags: ["Software Development", "AWS", "Golang", "Linux", "Open Source"]
+tags: ["Software Development", "AWS", "go", "Linux", "Open Source"]
 Cover: "images/ismail-enes-ayhan-lVZjvw-u9V8-unsplash.jpg"
 description: "My WSL 2.X setup finally kicked the bucket when Windows was acting far too slow as of recent, so I opted to reset everything and pursue a dual-boot configuration; my logic being that having dedicated systems for games/music and software development being easier to manage.
 On the Linux side, as the title suggests I decided to install Fedora 33 which I've had great experience with in the past."
 ---